MarekLani/Correlating-IoT-Hub-C2D-and-D2C-messages-with-Durable-Functions/readme.md

 ```

 #### IoT Hub Listener

 IoT Hub Listener is simple Azure Function triggered by new telemetry message arriving to IoT Hub.
 As this function is running within the same Function App as GW Management Orchestration function, we can use *DurableOrchestrationClient* to raise event and to "wake up" orchestration process, as they share the same context.
-To continue respective orchestration context, we use *msgId* field of received message, which holds value of orchestration Id.
+To continue respective orchestration context, we use *msgId* field from received message, which holds value of orchestration Id.

 ```C#
 [FunctionName("IoTHubListener")]